How Do Government Shutdowns Affect Markets?

 Investors who stayed committed to their financial plans and remained invested during past shutdowns often saw gains over the next 12 months.

 Fortunately for investors, government shutdowns usually have more bark than bite.
-They typically don’t last long, and while market volatility may increase as deadlines approach and during actual shutdowns, stocks have generally recovered quickly once the shutdown ends.
+They typically don’t last long, and while market volatility may rise, stocks have generally recovered quickly once the shutdown ends.

-We believe investors should avoid making investment decisions based solely on concerns about government shutdowns.
+We believe investors should avoid making investment decisions based solely on these events.
 Maintaining a consistent and sound investment strategy is typically the best approach for long-term success, regardless of short-term circumstances.

 How Congress Handles Annual Government Funding